 The summer has past, and leaves are turning another colour.
 It’s not time to hibernate your camera though.
-Fall photography is a dynamic opportunity to capture nature at its most beautiful.
+Autumn photography is a dynamic opportunity to capture nature at its most beautiful.

-If you’re ready to be inspired iPhotography has got some bold and dramatic ideas to help you make the most of the changing seasons and really capture incredible outdoor photos in the fall.
+If you’re ready to be inspired iPhotography has got 5 fall photography tips.
+These are bold and dramatic ideas to help you make the most of the changing seasons and really capture incredible outdoor photos in the fall.

-Therefore, a great way to capture the iconic symbols of fall photography is to gather mix of coloured leaves and lay them on top of another or in a small cluster.
+Therefore, a great way to capture the iconic symbols of the autumnal season is to gather mix of coloured leaves.
+Lay them on top of another or in a small cluster.
 Use a macro lens to pick up the crisp fine detail in each leaf.

 You can shoot it on a black background in your dining room and create a piece of still life art good enough for the living room walls.

-Leading lines are a brilliant compositional tool in fall photography.
-You’ll find uses for them at any time but definitely worth exploiting with an autumnal woodland walk.
+Leading lines are brilliant compositional tool to use in fall photography.
+While it’s not limited to this season, it’s definitely worth exploiting with an autumnal woodland walk.

 To make your paths look dynamic get up high where possible or look for meandering lines through the trees.
 Winding paths feel mystical and adventurous – especially under low key autumnal lighting.

 You can also make these paths look more dramatic by getting down low and making the appearance of the path seem wider at the bottom of the frame.
 This will feel like you’re pulling the audience into the composition faster.